peermaps/docs/stylespec.md

  area-label-stroke-width     | 0-255             | not yet implemented
  area-label-priority         | 0-255             | not yet implemented
  area-label-constraints      |                   | not yet implemented
- area-border-color           | color             |
+ area-label-sprite           | file name         | not yet implemented area-label-sprite-placement |                   | not yet implemented area-border-color           | color             |
  area-border-opacity         | 1-100             | 100 is fully opaque
  area-border-width           | 0-255             | in pixels